-According to our new Menopause and the Workplace Report, most women* feel unsupported in the workplace during the menopause, leading many to consider either reducing their hours or leaving their jobs.
+According to our Menopause and the Workplace Report, most women* feel unsupported in the workplace during the menopause.
+This leads many to consider either reducing their hours or leaving their jobs.

 Under the 2010 Equality Act it is unlawful to discriminate against people at work because of a protected characteristic.
 The protected characteristics include age, disability and sex.

 Many of us know that age discrimination is when you are treated differently because of your age.
 But fewer people know that indirect age discrimination may be the result of a rule or policy which puts people within a certain age group (i.e. menopausal age) at a disadvantage.